codingbelief/arm-architecture-reference-manual-for-armv8-a/en/chapter_d4/d44_1_memory_access_control.md

    - When PXNTable is set to 1, the PXN bit is treated as 1 in all subsequent levels of lookup, regardless of the actual value of the bit.
    - When PXNTable is set to 0 it has no effect.

+The UXNTable, XNTable, and PXNTable settings are combined with the UXN, XN, and PXN bits in the translation table descriptors accessed at subsequent levels of lookup.
+They do not restrict or change the values entered in those descriptors.
+The UXNTable, XNTable, and PXNTable controls are provided only for stage 1 translations.
+The corresponding bits are SBZ in the stage 2 translation table descriptors.
+The effect of UXNTable, XNTable, or PXNTable applies to later entries in the translation table walk, and so its effects can be held in one or more TLB entries.
+Therefore, a change to UXNTable, XNTable, or PXNTable requires coarse-grained invalidation of the TLB to ensure that the effect of the change is visible to subsequent memory transactions.